 Nami Island, also called “Naminara Republic,” is a picturesque island in the middle of the Han River.
 It declared its cultural independence and it has its own “Immigration” office.
 It’s fun to purchase your admission ticket as the “visa.”
 No passports needed here.

 You’ll either visit Nami Island via the grand entrance of zipwire or take the ferry from Gapyeong Wharf to Nami Wharf.
-The ferry runs from 7:30am to 6:40pm and takes 5 to 6 months.
+The ferry runs every 30 minutes from 7:30am to 9:00pm and takes 5 to 6 minutes.
 Ferry schedule is here.

 Once you visit Nami Island, you’ll notice how romantic and beautiful this place is.
 We fell in love with the colorful trees, gardens, and plants around the island.
 There are so many places to take photos.
 Take the time to stroll around the island either by foot or by renting a bicycle.